-The 54th annual World Championship of Snakes and Ladders was held last weekend in conference room B at the Circus Circus in Las Vegas, and the trivia roundup was there as the lone US representative.
+The 54th annual World Championship of Snakes and Ladders was held last weekend in conference room B at the Circus Circus in Las Vegas.
 A grueling 3-day double-elimination tournament sponsored by Dr. Scholl’s and the American Herpetological Association, only the finest gamers in the world are invited: the stakes are high, the competition fierce, a dream realized for one and shattered for sixty-three others.
 Placing a respectable third, the roundup brought home a year’s supply of foot powder and an autographed 8 x 10 glossy of 1968 champion Bernard “Silky” Smith.
 Let’s roll the dice on the roundup…

 • • •

 In the game, players move around the board in hopes of reaching the “mansion of happiness,” a metaphor for the kingdom of heaven.
 Landing on spaces depicting acts of virtue moved one closer to the mansion, while landing on sinful spaces moved one back towards the “outhouse of anguish” (note: outhouse thing not actually true).
-For a “game,” it did not fuck around—there were no CandyLand enchanted gumdrop forests and chocolate seas to be found.
+This was some serious Calvinist brutality—no CandyLand enchanted gumdrop forests and chocolate seas to be found.
 Greed or ingratitude or immodesty might send one to the (metaphorical, I assume/hope) pillory, the “house of correction,” or the whipping post.
-Get to heaven or die tryin’.
-The New Pilgrim’s Progress, released in 1894, was not dissimilar: players moved from the City of Destruction to the Celestial City, stopping at the Slough of Despair along the way (not made up).
+The New Pilgrim’s Progress, released in 1894, was similarly grave: players moved from the City of Destruction to the Celestial City, stopping at the Slough of Despair along the way.
 Fun for all ages!
+I know I made up the outhouse thing, but not kidding: the slough of despair thing is real.

-2. The Checkered Game of Life (later just The Game of Life) came out in 1860 and was the first game invented by Milton Bradley, then a largely-unsuccessful and little-known lithographer; his previous claim to “fame” at that point was a portrait of a clean-shaven Abraham Lincoln, which was not a big seller.
-The goal of the game was to earn the maximum number of points by traveling from one corner of the board (“infancy”) to the other (“happy old age”).
-Intervening spaces included acts of morality (honesty, ambition) and immorality (idleness, gambling, crime), and their consequences.
-There certainly was less emphasis on corporal punishment than Mansion of Happiness, but it was still pretty real: consequences included prison, “ruin,” suicide, and poverty; benefits included fame, wealth, and making it to Congress, clearly this game comes from a different time.
+2. The Checkered Game of Life—later just The Game of Life—was unveiled in 1860.
+It was the first game invented by Milton Bradley, then a little-known peddler of lithographs whose previous claim to “fame” was a portrait of a clean-shaven Abraham Lincoln, which sold modestly.
+The goal of Life (the game) was to earn the maximum number of points by traveling from one corner of the board, “infancy,” to the other, “happy old age.”
+Intervening spaces were mix of moral and immoral acts (honesty, ambition, idleness, gambling, crime) and their consequences.
+Though the game featured less emphasis on corporal punishment than Mansion of Happiness, it was still brutish: consequences of immorality including prison, “ruin,” suicide, and poverty.
+Benefits included fame and wealth, and to prove the game was from a near-unrecognizable era: making it to Congress.

 Modern versions of Life are endorsed by “famed” “comedian” Art Linkletter.
 The game teaches kids the importance of legalized racketeering (insurance policies), the virtue of debt (promissory notes), the benefits of heteronormative legally-sanctioned monogamous pair-bonding, and to embrace moral hazard (playing the stock market).
 I used to think Monopoly had a bad message, but consider the 1885 game Monopolist, marketed as “On this board the great struggle between Capital and Labor can be fought out to the satisfaction of all parties, and, if the players are successful, they can break the Monopolist and become Monopolists themselves.”
 That description did not end how I was expecting.

-3. Some board game trivium: In case you thought that games of Christian virtue were relegated to 19th-century Puritanism, 1993 saw the release of Larry Burkett’s Money Matters: The Christian Financial Concepts Game, in which players win the game by paying their bills on time.
-It’s a favorite of Rod and Tod Flanders, though they move only one space at a time instead of using dice, because “it’s less fun that way.”
+3. Board games of Christian virtue are not relics of 19th-century Puritanism: 1993 saw the release of Larry Burkett’s Money Matters: The Christian Financial Concepts Game, in which players win the game by paying their bills on time.
+Rod and Tod Flanders love it, but move only one space at a time instead of using dice because it’s less fun that way.

-Other interesting board games include the distressingly named Probe (I can’t decide whether that being a noun or a verb is worse), the oddly-named triptych of Headache, Frustration, and Aggravation, and the most badass game of my childhood, Fireball Island.
-God I miss Fireball Island: caves, giant fire-spewing tiki gods named Vul-Kar, rickety bridges that might collapse when you cross them, and SMOLDER PITS…
+Some other interesting board games: Probe (more distressing as a noun or a verb?), the oddly-named triptych of Headache, Frustration, and Aggravation, and the single most badass game of my childhood, Fireball Island.
+There are things I miss from childhood just out of a sense of nostalgia, of remembering how much fun it was at the time—but I legitimately miss Fireball Island because it was awesome and I would play it tomorrow.
+Caves, giant fire-spewing tiki gods named Vul-Kar, rickety bridges that might collapse when you cross them, Indiana Jones wish fulfillment, and SMOLDER PITS.
+Here’s my christmas list this year: Fireball Island.
+That’s it.

-Karl Marx actually created an early version of Hungry Hungry Hippos called “Hungry Hungry Proles,” in which the players won by evenly allotting the marbles amongst each other.
-The player with the most marbles was deemed “the ruling class” and, depending on house rules, either ejected from the premises or murdered.
+Another board game trivium: Karl Marx invented an early version of Hungry Hungry Hippos called “Hungry Hungry Proles,” in which the players only “won” by evenly allotting the marbles amongst each other.
+If one player collected too many marbles, he was named “the ruling class” and ejected from the premises or murdered, depending on house rules.
 Files released under an FOIA request show that J. Edgar Hoover encouraged Hasbro to re-engineer the game into its capitalism-encouraging current form, said to have been greatly enjoyed by Ayn Rand.

-The preceding paragraph is 100 percent made up.
-Sorry.
-Pit, the card game in which one attempts to corner the market on commodities (not including pork bellies) and is so boring even the Weirs don’t enjoy it, was actually invented in the early 20th century by famed seer Edgar Cayce.
+Final trivium: Pit, the capitalist card game in which the goal is to corner the commodities market and is so boring even the Weirs don’t enjoy it, was invented in the early 20th century by famed seer and huckster Edgar Cayce.

-4. Edgar Cayce (1877-1945) is variously known as “the sleeping prophet,” “the father of holistic medicine,” and ‘the most documented psychic of the 20th century,” none of which, from my vantage, are necessarily good.
-Cayce’s career as flim-flammer and inveigler was sparked when a hypnotist “cured” him of a severe laryngitis through the power of psychic/hypnotic suggestion, a special brand of quackery Cayce continued to practice himself.
+4. Edgar Cayce (1877-1945) is variously known as “the sleeping prophet,” “the father of holistic medicine,” and ‘the most documented psychic of the 20th century,” none of which are necessarily good.
+Cayce’s career as flim-flammer and inveigler was sparked when a hypnotist “cured” him of a severe laryngitis through the power of psychic/hypnotic suggestion, a special brand of quackery Cayce then took up himself.
 A goodly portion of the rest of his life was spent doling out special home remedies, health and diet tips, and psychic cures, including:

 - for cancer prevention, he recommend three almonds a day (“the number of the almonds shall be three.
 Four is right out.”)